-Section 5: THE PRE-RELEASE LEAVE COMMITTEE
+Section 4: THE PRE-RELEASE LEAVE COMMITTEE

-- 5.1 It is the function of this Committee to review applications by so-called "public interest" inmates (other than Serious Offenders) for access to unescorted pre-release leave programs, such applications having been referred to the Council by the Commissioner of Corrective Services NSW, for consideration and recommendation.
+- 4.1 It is the function of this Committee to review applications by so-called "public interest" inmates (other than Serious Offenders) for access to unescorted pre-release leave programs, such applications having been referred to the Council by the Commissioner of Corrective Services NSW, for consideration and recommendation.
 The expression "public interest inmate" is defined in the Inmate Classification & Placement Policy and Procedures Manual, Corrective Services New South Wales.
-Generally, the definition covers certain types of offences, and has regard to the length of the sentence imposed for the particular offence. - 5.2 For the purpose of discharging this function, members of the Council convene monthly in order to constitute the Pre-Release Leave Committee to consider such applications.
-In order to qualify for consideration by the Committee, each such application must be supported in writing by relevant correctional centre managers, with the exception of unlawful non-citizens applying for unescorted pre-release leave programs.
-During 2018 the Committee considered 139 applications for unescorted pre-release leave, and in respect of 86 of such applications recommended that pre-release leave be approved.
-The Commissioner (or his delegate) approved 53 of these recommendations.
-A further six (6) applications were approved by the Commissioner with variations to the Council's recommendations.
+Generally, the definition covers certain types of offences, and has regard to the length of the sentence imposed for the particular offence. - 4.2 For the purpose of discharging this function, members of the Council convene monthly in order to constitute the Pre-Release Leave Committee to consider such applications.
+In order to qualify for consideration by the Committee, each such application must be supported in writing by relevant correctional centre managers, with the exception of unlawful non-citizens applying for unescorted pre-release leave programs. - 4.3 During 2020 the Committee considered 133 applications for unescorted pre-release leave, and in respect of 92 of such applications recommended that pre-release leave be approved.
+The Commissioner (or his delegate) approved 55 of these recommendations.